chronicleprotocol/documentation/docs/validators/troubleshooting.md

 sidebar_position: 3
 ---

-# Trouble shooting
+# Troubleshooting

-General Trouble shooting guide
+General Troubleshooting guide

 ### Kubectl / helm commands fail

-If you receive an error as show below when trying to invoke `kubectl` or `helm` commands, it is most likely caused by the `KUBECONFIG` variable not being set.
+If you receive an error as shown below when trying to invoke `kubectl` or `helm` commands, it is most likely caused by the `KUBECONFIG` variable not being set.

 ```bash
 WARN[0000] Unable to read /etc/rancher/k3s/k3s.yaml, please start server with --write-kubeconfig-mode to modify kube config permissions